martinpiper/C64Public/Citadel2/README.md

 	* F1 - Orders Stay or continue moving, it toggles the order
 	* F3 - Follow the player, the point to be followed is two squares along the last direction the player fired.
-	* F5 - Destroy mode, shoots at other enemies
+	* F5 - Hunt mode, shoots at other enemies
 	* F7 - Assimilate, depending on the enemy health and the capture cost an amount of energy is returned to the player and the target is destroyed